One of the earliest maps of Oregon Territory.

 Parker's map of Oregon Territory as a landmark map in the mapping of the region.
 Wheat notes that the map represented a real advance, and was made from personal observation.
 Wagner-Camp notes that the map was the earliest to obtain any circulation which contains reliable information as to the interior of the Oregon Territory.

 The North Fork of the Platte is shown, with the Sweetwater flowing into it.
 South Pass is not named, but the sources of the Sweetwater and the Big Sandy (shown flowing into the Colorado), are close together.
 The Green River is a headwater of the Colorado.
 Bear River is shown inaccurately.
 Ft.
 Hall is shown, one of its earliest appearances.
 The Yellowstone River is shown, but Lewis & Clark's Biddle River is omitted.
 Jackson Lake is shown, feeding Henry's Fork and the Snake River.
-The Salmon and Clark's Fork are correctly shown, with Coeur d'Alene Indians near the lake, whose waters reach the Columbia by the Spokein River, near Ft.
-Okanagon.
+The Salmon and Clark's Fork are correctly shown, with Coeur d'Alene Indians near the lake, whose waters reach the Columbia by the Spokane River, near Ft.
+Okanogon.
 Fort W(alla) W(alla) is at the mouth of the Snake.
 West of Salt Lake is Ogden's River, and the Clamet (Klamath), with the Umbiqua (Umpqua) to the north and the Willamette shown.
 North of the upper Clamet is Mt.
-Shasta, with Mt.
+Shasty, with Mt.
 McLoughlin, Mt.
 Vancouver and Mt.
 Hood.

 Samuel Parker was an early missionary in the West.
 Parker answered the call for missionaries to move to the American West in 1834.
 In 1835, he traveled with fellow missionary Marcus Whitman.
 After preaching at the Green River rendezvous of the American Fur Company, Parker continued west while Whitman returned east.